kejace/hethcon/README.md

 # hethcon

+![logo](logo.gif?raw=true)

 Not to be confused with `Hencon Vacuum Technologies designs, manufactures, supplies and supports a complete range of heavy-duty vacuum systems for industrial, plant and mining applications.`

-![logo](logo.gif?raw=true)

-A `docker` image that automatically indexes all order events from `0x` and all its `SRA` compliant relay nodes' orderbooks into a `postgres` database.
+This is a one-click deploy `docker` image that automatically indexes all order events from `0x` and all its `SRA` compliant relay nodes' orderbooks into a `postgres` database.

 This database is also connected to a `graphql` and a `REST` API for easy consumption.